dbvisel/oldschool4/README.md

 ## TODO:

+Need to figure out how to cache blurPaths!

  - [ ] get search working
    - [ ] move old search in
    - [ ] update to use current model for react-instantsearch